Media & entertainment industry data centres being pushed to the edge

 The term ‘the edge' has been floating around for some time now, but only recently has really begun to gain traction.

-Schneider Electric data centre business development director Russel Senesac says the media and entertainment industry is now powered by edge computing due to a number of factors.
+Schneider Electric data center business development director Russel Senesac says the media and entertainment industry is now powered by edge computing due to a number of factors.

 “For the most part, the Internet of Things (IoT) works on the principle of gathering data from the many connected devices we all use on a daily basis.
 Bringing the source of the compute closer to the point of consumption is a challenge the media industry sits at the forefront of – from high end processors producing the latest visual effects to a smart phone looking to stream video without buffering,” says Senesac.